teodorlu/pandocir/README.md

     neil dep add io.github.teodorlu/pandocir

-, then upgrade to the latest version with
+upgrade to the latest version with:

     neil dep upgrade

-.

 For example usage, see the unit tests.